TresAmigosSD/SMV/docs/user/smv_input.md

 The file path `accounts/acct_demo.csv` is relative to `smv.inputDir` in the configuration, please check [Application Configuration](app_config.md) for details.

-Given the above definition, any module in `stage1` will be able to add a dependency to `acct_demo` by using it in `requiresDS`:
+Given the above definition, any module will be able to add a dependency to `acct_demo` by using it in `requiresDS`:

 ```Python
 from stage1.inputdata import acct_demo